huma-engineering/huma-docs/data-collection/modules/epros-licensed-questionnaires/conditions/index.md

 ## How it works

 The questionnaires ask questions about how the patient can perform certain tasks and about the severity of symptoms related to the condition.
-Results are shared with care teams via the Care Portal where they can look for trends and prioritise accordingly.
+Results are shared with care teams via the Huma Portal where they can look for trends and prioritise accordingly.